1nterf4ce/metaHarvester/README.md

 > `python3 metaHarvester.py  -t example.com --tor --i                        - with a using Tor network and find intresting files`
 > `python3 metaHarvester.py  -t target.csv['site'] --tor --i -w 60 -c 10 -e docx --auto-remove -s ">10B...<1GB" -oJ report.json`
 Using option: `--help-all` for show all reference

+⚠️ metaHarvester is for educational/research purposes only.
+The author does NOT take ANY responsibility and/or liability for how you choose to use any tools/source code/any files provided.
+The author and anyone associated with the author will not be held liable for any losses and/or damages in connection with the use of ANY files provided by metaHarvester.